Early Man poster

 The inciting incident occurs at 10 minutes when Lord Nooth and his Bronze Age army invade the valley with advanced technology, destroying the tribe's home and claiming the land for ore mining..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Dug convinces his reluctant tribe to accept the football challenge against Real Bronzio, committing them to learn a game they've never played to win back their home., moving from reaction to action.
+This shows the protagonist's commitment to Dug convinces his reluctant tribe to accept the football challenge against Real Bronzio, committing them to learn a game they've never played to win back their home., moving from reaction to action.

 The Collapse moment at 66 minutes (74% through) represents the emotional nadir.
-Here, The tribe is losing badly and humiliated on the field; Goona is captured and faces punishment; all seems lost as both their valley and their dignity appear gone forever., illustrates the protagonist at their lowest point.
+Here, The tribe is losing badly and humiliated on the field; Goona is captured and faces punishment; all seems lost as both their valley and their dignity appear gone forever., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 The tribe returns to the field with renewed spirit and strategy, combining their Stone Age instincts with football skills, finally playing as a unified team with belief., demonstrating the transformation achieved throughout the journey.